igauravsehrawat/igauravsehrawat.github.io/_posts/2017-07-12-draw-a-horizontal-tree-using-css-pseduo-elements.md

 ### What is a pseudo element?

 You might have used pseudo classes abundantly, pseudo elements are similar to pseudo classes but they are used to style specific part of the selected item.
-For eg. :before/::before, :after/::after, :placeholder, :grammar-error etc.
+For eg. `:before/::before`, `:after/::after`, `:placeholder`, `:grammar-error` etc.

 That's it, all we need is pseudo elements(as the heading states) to make the branches out of the nodes, either horizontal or vertical.
 Also knowledge of relative positioning and absolute positioning will come handy.